saraalinazari/Bamazon/README.md

+#Bamazon
+* In this activity, I created an online store called Bamazon.
+This store has tje inventory database.
+All product information is stored on MYSQL database.
+Through bamazonCustomer.js, customer can see the list of product and then enter the id and the quantity that he wants.
+The application would check the inventory from database if there is enough, then it issues the bill and subtract the requested quantity from the number of same product item in stock.
+It updates database by new requests.

 # bamazonCustomer.js
 * This page shows list of products to the customers and ask them to insert the id of the product that they want to buy.
 * In order to see the results, you need to type the command below in your command line after you change your current directory to the same local directory that you pulled the git hub repository :